roman-milk/roman-milk.github.io/just-a-cumrag.md

+===

- ****** Just A Cumrag Ch.
-05 ****** bysex4every1© My life flashed before my eyes.
+My life flashed before my eyes.
 What had I done?
 How was I going to explain this?
 I wouldn't be able to; I mean, my nephew had his cock balls deep lodged in my slut ass and I was moaning like a bitch in heat.
 Not with twenty of the best lawyers would I be able to talk myself out of this one.
 In the blink of an eye I could see this incident ruining my entire life; being branded a pervert and an incestual slut, my family and friends would turn away, if word got out I could lose my job.
 I tried to get up, causing Malcolm's cock to slip out of my ass briefly.
 He seemed to be unaware of her presence or he just didn't give a fuck, because he put his hand on my torso, pushed me back down and reinserted his dick back into my ass and started fucking me with renewed vigor.
 I wasn't planning on just letting him fuck me with my sister watching us - and probably about to kill me - but once he started slamming his hard cock into my ass again, there was little else I could do but lay there, moan and brace for the next impact.

  "Malcolm, what the fuck?"
 Casey shouted.
 Malcolm, who had his back to her, now turned his head in surprise, confirming my suspicion that he simply hadn't heard her the first time.
 Once he laid eyes on her, I could actually feel his dick getting even harder in my ass, stretching me, even though he wasn't moving anymore.
 Casey, who was wearing a very short, red skirt and a black top - revealing several inches of her tummy - kept looking for a few seconds, glancing at her son and me alternately before turning away in disgust and storming out of the room.
 Malcolm turned to follow her and pulled his dick out of my slut ass in the process; with his fat, throbbing cock leading the way, he headed for the living room, leaving me there, with my ass spread lewdly open.
 I quickly closed my legs and hopped off the table as I watched Malcolm disappear; once he was out of sight, I heard some minor struggling and some angry whispering coming from my sister, followed by some whispering coming from Malcolm.
 I looked around for my clothes, remembering that Malcolm had taken them off into the living room.
 Realizing I was as much to blame as Malcolm, I wanted to go after him.
 I didn't want him taking the fall for this alone.